Non-Emergency Line

 About Us

 The Woburn Fire Department was organized and established in 1851.
-Today the city of Woburn is home to 40+ thousand residents, a Pond with walking trails and parks, 13 hotels, 2 major highways, railway, a regional transportation center, and many major industries.
+Today, the city of Woburn is home to over 40,000 residents and that population swells significantly during the week due to our commercial centers.
+The city consists of a 102-acre pond with walking trails and parks, 13 hotels, 2 major highways, both passenger and freight railway, a regional transportation center, and many major industries.
 The city is growing rapidly with many more new developments in the works.
-The Fire Department covers nearly 13 sq miles with 5 fire stations and 77 full-time firefighters.
-Woburn Fire staffs 3 engines and 1 arial with 2 full time BLS ambulances as well as doing its own 911 dispatch.
-The Woburn Fire Departments mission is to provide the citizens of Woburn and everyone who works in Woburn, stays here at one of our hotels, or passes thru on the highway, a safe and comfortable community through timely and skilled response to fire, public safety, and medical emergencies- efforts continually supported and advanced by our Fire Prevention, Fire Investigation, Educational programs and our Training Division.
+The Fire Department covers nearly 13 sq miles with 4 fire stations and 87 full-time firefighters.
+Woburn Fire currently staffs 3 engines, 1 aerial, 2 full time BLS ambulances, and a 24/7 911 dispatch center.

 Address: 731 Main Street, Woburn, MA